-This building was completed in the fall of 1973 and houses the CBC Dental Hygiene Program.
+This building was completed in the fall of 1973 and houses the CBC dental hygiene clinic, classroom, and office of the director.
 It was dedicated by the Dougherty family in memory of the late James R. Dougherty, Jr., who lost his life in combat.

-Grady C. Hogue Learning Resource Center (Library)
+Grady C. Hoque Learning Resource Center (Library)

 Dedicated in November 1978, the Learning Resource Center, commonly known as the library, contains more than 115,000 volumes.
 A sunken area houses reference materials, atlases, the PLE collection, newspapers, and back issues of periodicals (bound and microfilm).
 Current periodicals, the main circulating book collection, the Texana collection, Internet computers, microfilm readers, printers, and scanners are housed on the upper level.
-The Reference desk/Circulation desk is located near the security entrance with staff available to assist students.
-Our online catalog is available on the Library website.
-Electronic resources (e-books, databases, journals, multimedia) are accessible online on or off campus.
-The late Dr. Grady C. Hogue was the first president of Coastal Bend College, serving from 1965 to 1984.
+The Reference/Circulation desk is located near the security entrance with staff available to assist students.
+The online catalog is available on the Library website.
+Electronic resources (e-books, databases, journals, and multimedia) are accessible online on or off campus.
+The building honors the late Dr. Grady C. Hogue, the first president of CBC, serving from 1965 to 1984.